-- 72.2 A ceiling-suspended fan which is intended to be supported solely by an outlet box in accordance with 70.1.2(a) shall be permanently marked with the word "WARNING" and the following or equivalent wording: "To Reduce The Risk Of Fire, Electric Shock, Or Personal Injury, Mount To Outlet Box Marked 'Acceptable For Fan Support' And Use Mounting Screws Provided With The Outlet Box.
-Most Outlet Boxes Commonly Used For The Support of Lighting Fixtures Are Not Acceptable For Fan Support And May Need To Be Replaced.
+72.2 A ceiling-suspended fan which is intended to be supported solely by an outlet box in accordance with 70.1.2(a) shall be permanently marked with the word "WARNING" and the following or equivalent wording: "To Reduce The Risk Of Fire, Electric Shock, Or Personal Injury, Mount To Outlet Box Marked (a) And Use Mounting Screws Provided With The Outlet Box.
+Most Outlet Boxes Commonly Used For The Support of Luminaires Are Not Acceptable For Fan Support And May Need To Be Replaced.
 Consult A Qualified Electrician If In Doubt."
 This marking shall be readily visible during installation.
 The warning shall also be marked on the carton.
+See 72.7.
+Refer to Table 72.2 for appropriate outlet box marking.

-See 72.7. - 72.3 A cord-connected ceiling-suspended fan as mentioned in 70.3.1 shall be marked with the following or the equivalent: - a) Commercial or Industrial Fans are marked "For Commercial or Industrial Use Only," or Agricultural Fans are marked "For Use in Agricultural Buildings"; and - b) "Do not use an extension cord with this fan." - 72.4 When a ceiling-suspended fan having provision for installation of an optional, field-installed light kit has leads to be used in the installation, the leads shall be marked or identified as lamp supply leads.
+- 72.3 A cord-connected ceiling-suspended fan as mentioned in 70.3.1 shall be marked with the following or the equivalent: - a) Commercial or Industrial Fans are marked "For Commercial or Industrial Use Only," or Agricultural Fans are marked "For Use in Agricultural Buildings"; and - b) "Do not use an extension cord with this fan." - 72.4 When a ceiling-suspended fan having provision for installation of an optional, field-installed light kit has leads to be used in the installation, the leads shall be marked or identified as lamp supply leads.